JadeVane/Allure/README.md

 1. Download `Allure-clear.zip` or `Allure-night.zip` in the release page, then right-click on any note and select "Import to note"
 2. Select the file you just downloaded and **uncheck Safe Import**, then click "Import"

+> How to upgrade?
+> Just delete the theme file and re-import the latest version.

 ### Manual installation

 1. create a new note in trilium (of type **CSS**) named `Allure-clear` / `Allure-night` *(the name of note depends on which theme you want to apply)*